maikel233/-xhook_wowclassic_v2/README.md

 Add vendor/imgui either download imgui yourself or use Microsoft vcpkg.
 Build/Compile you probably have to fix your project paths.
 --
 Offsets are probably outdated.
-Application supports DX11 however for some reason EU didnt work for me last time but US client did.
-Could be a me issue or they updated it.
+Application supports DX11 however for some reason EU client didnt work for me the last time i tried but US client did work.
+Could be a me issue or they updated it idk idc.
+Objmanager is for Retail if you want it to work for classic it needs minor changes.